mabanu/Personal-Web-Page/README.md

->The Frankenstrat was Van Halen's attempt to combine the sound of a classic Gibson guitar
-    with the physical attributes and tremolo bar functionality of a Fender Stratocaster.
+>The Frankenstrat was Van Halen's attempt to combine the sound of a classic Gibson guitar with the physical attributes and tremolo bar functionality of a Fender Stratocaster.

 ---

-Under this philosophy, I will try to combine the best and most interesting parts and visual striking components.
+Under this philosophy, I will try to combine the best and most interesting parts and visually striking components, into something crazy and awesome.

+### Thanks.